 - Officials: 17-year-old girl shot and killed while walking her dog in Frankford

-Investigators say the shooter and at least one other person inside a dark-colored Dodge Challenger waited on a street corner for at least two minutes while the victim and her friend past.
+Investigators say the shooter and at least one other person inside a dark-colored Dodge Challenger waited on a street corner for at least two minutes while the victim and her friend pased.

-The gunman, dressed in dark clothing wearing a nearly full head covering, eventually exits the car and hides behind a parked van after the victims walks by.
+The gunman, dressed in dark clothing wearing a nearly full head covering, eventually exits the car and hides behind a parked van after the victim walks by.

-The multi-angle montage of surveillance footage shows Challenger pickup the shooter and drive a short distance down the street where he exits the vehicle and fires at least three times.
+The multi-angle montage of surveillance footage shows the Challenger pick up the shooter and drive a short distance down the street where he exits the vehicle and fires at least three times.

 Officials are offering a $20k reward for information that leads to an arrest and conviction.